This article contains nothing but Captain Marvel spoilers.

 So, before Carol Danvers was Ms. Marvel, Warbird, Binary, or Captain Marvel…Mar-Vell was Captain Marvel.
 Despite some not terribly memorable early comics by Stan Lee, Roy Thomas, Gene Colan, and others.
 He came into his own a few years later, with a much-improved costume he became a very cool piece of Marvel Comics mythology, thanks in no small part to the efforts of Thanos creator Jim Starlin.
-We have a more thorough history of Mar-Vell and his place in the Marvel Universe right here.

 Anyway, that Mar-Vell was Dr. Walter (not Wendy) Lawson, a Kree officer running secret missions on Earth.
 In the MCU, he is gender swapped to Wendy Lawson – with the Wendy portion likely borrowed the name Wendy from Wendy Kawasaki, who was Carol’s assistant and a brilliant scientist in Alpha Flight.

 – In the comics, Mar-Vell dies of cancer after an encounter with a radioactive villain, rather than the way she is dispatched here.